 You may come across the situation that your computer doesn't recognize your Android phone when you connect it to your PC from time to time.
 In this case, you can't read any data on your computer.
-Various reasons are possible to lead to this such as a hardware error on your Android phone, computer or the USB cable; the settings being wrong also result in this non-recognition of your PC.
+Various reasons are possible to lead to this case, such as a hardware error on your Android phone, computer or the USB cable; the settings being wrong also result in this non-recognition of your PC.
 It can be really puzzling especially when you need to see the important documents on your Android phone.

 What to Do If the PC Does Not Identify Android Phone

-Step 1.
-Check or Update Your Computer
+Solution 2.
+Check and Update Your Computer

-Step 3.
+Solution 3.
 Enable USB Debugging

 It is another way to make your Android phone be recognized by the computer.
 First, you need to download the MobiKin Android Assistant Then launch the program to enable the USB debugging.
 Follow the steps below:

-1) For Android 2.3 or earlier: Enter "Settings" < Click "Applications" < Click "Development" < Check "USB debugging".
+- For Android 2.3 or earlier: Enter "Settings" < Click "Applications" < Click "Development" < Check "USB debugging".

-2) For Android 3.0 to 4.1: Enter "Settings" < Click "Developer options" < Check "USB debugging".
+- For Android 3.0 to 4.1: Enter "Settings" < Click "Developer options" < Check "USB debugging".

-3) For Android 4.2 or newer: Enter "Settings" < Click "About Phone" < Tap "Build number" for several times until getting a note "You are under developer mode" < Back to "Settings" < Click "Developer options" < Check "USB debugging".
+- For Android 4.2 or newer: Enter "Settings" < Click "About Phone" < Tap "Build number" for several times until getting a note "You are under developer mode" < Back to "Settings" < Click "Developer options" < Check "USB debugging".